robb-j/r0b-home/content/projects/deconf.md

 Each component has a story which lets it be developed in isolation.
 The storybook is then deployed as a static website which lets component-users find the components they want to use and how to find them.

+A key feature of the UI framework is the schedule interface which lets attendees browse the schedule for their conference in chronological order.
+During the conference, the interface adapts to the current time and timezone.
+Sessions that are live are brought right to the forefront, sessions that have passed are tucked away and upcoming sessions are easily accissible.

 ### deconf-api